christianclavet/naps2-cricri-edition/README.md

 ## For developers
 Have a look at the [Developer Onboarding](https://www.naps2.com/doc-dev-onboarding.html) page.

+NOTE:
-NOTE: (Christian Clavet, not the original developper of this excellent application) I plan to rework the application for supporting a method I prefer for Batch Scanning as post-process in a non-destructive manner.
+I, Christian Clavet, not the original developper of this excellent application, plan to rework the application for supporting a method I prefer for Batch Scanning as post-process in a non-destructive manner.

 Currently, Only added the ability to have more information when scanning|importing image, and full barcode reading (not just PATCHCODE)

 ![Alt text](./Naps2_Barcode.JPG?raw=true "Title")